 If you’re job hunting, you’ve probably been caught in the endless search-apply-wait cycle.

-Well, have you heard about the “hidden job market,” why you need to use it, and how quickly you can land a job with it?
+Perhaps you’ve heard of the “hidden job market,” why you need to use it, and how quickly you can land a job with it.

 Most people think of the hidden job market as just a pool of unadvertised positions that seemingly fly under the radar.
 However, the phrase does NOT apply only to groups of unposted jobs!